preston-56/phase-1-sending-data-with-fetch/README.md

 };
 ```

-There are many other [headers][headers] available for particular uses.
+There are many other [headers] available for particular uses.
 Some are
 used to send credentials or user authentication keys.
 Others are used to send
 cookies containing user info. `"Content-Type"` and `"Accept"` are two that we'll
 see the most throughout the remainder of this course.